rvprasad/DyCo4J/logging/README.md

 Each log statement in a trace file is a comma separated list of values.
 It starts with the thread id of the logger followed by the log message and an optional message frequency (if greater than 1).
-The log message will conform to one of the following formats.
+Log messages will conform to one of the following formats.
 - method entry `en,<method>`
-  - This message will be followed by the set of corresponding method argument messages with the exception in case of constructors.
+  - When method arguments are logged, this message will be followed by a set of log messages corresponding to the method's arguments except in case of constructors.
 - method argument `ar,<index>,<value>`
 - method call `ca,<method>,<call-site-id>`
   - call-site-id is local to the caller method.
 - method return `re,<value>`
-  - There will be no value in case of return from void methods.
+  - In case of void methods, there will be no \<value\>.
 - method exception `xp,<value>`
 - method exit `ex,<method>,(N|E)`
   - `N` and `E` denote normal and exceptional exit, respectively.